Thank you! Your submission has been received!

 Published on

-Here's a hard truth I learned in 30 years of running and operating programs: change doesn't destroy morale.
+Here's a hard truth: change doesn't destroy morale.
 Uncertainty does.

 Before I owned my own centers, I was VP of Operations for a childcare organization during the Great Recession.
 Enrollment was dropping, and for four years we fought to protect our teachers.
 We cut janitorial services.
 We reduced administrative salaries.
 We eliminated bonuses.
 By year four, we had run out of invisible cuts.
 The choice was layoffs or a company-wide pay cut.